 Working with horses is an excellent form of exercise therapy that is fun, safe, challenging and socially rewarding.
 The goals of therapeutic and recreational riding revolve around learning horsemanship, improving basic riding skills and many times learning a specific riding discipline such as trail riding, cowboy dressage, and drill team activities.
 In therapeutic riding, special attention is paid to facilitating improvements in muscle strength, coordination, balance, stamina, self confidence and social interaction.
 Lesson plans may be tailored individually to address clients’ special needs.
 Our therapeutic riding instructors are specially trained and certified to instruct clients with a wide variety of physical and mental disabilities as well as clients who are not disabled.
-Lessons are conducted in our covered riding arena, outdoor arenas and on the trail and are conducted according to each rider’s interests, needs, abilities and rate of progress.
+Lessons are conducted in our covered riding arena, outdoor arena and on the trail and are conducted according to each rider’s interests, needs, abilities and rate of progress.

 Equine Partnership Program